Monopoly, Product Quality, and Costly Information: Model

+In other words, $I_{F}(\theta)$ gives the difference between the integral of $F_0$ and the integral of $F$ over the range $[\thmin,\theta]$.
+A CDF $F$ is a signal if $I_F(\theta)\geq 0$ holds for all $\theta$, and $I_F(\thmax)=0$.
+Intuitively, $I_F(\theta)$ measures the degree to which the signal that generates $F$ pools states above and below $\theta$.
+Indeed, $I_F(\theta) =0$ if and only if every signal structure that generates $F$ does not pool types strictly below $\theta$ with types strictly above $\theta$ with positive probability; that is, the signal must separate types above and below $\theta$.
+We follow \cite{ravid2022learning} and refer to any $\theta$ with $I_F(\theta) =0$ as $F$-\textbf{separating}, and refer to any $\theta$ that is not $F$-separating as $F$-\textbf{pooling}.

 Information acquisition comes at a cost.
-Our model of the buyer's costs of learning follows \citet{ravid2020learning}.
 In general, different information structures generating the same distribution of posterior expectations might come at different costs.
 However, because the buyer's expected payoff from trade depends only on the distribution of this posterior expectation, $F$, she would always use the least expensive signal structure that leads to $F$.
 In fact, the buyer may even randomize to get $F$.
-Thus, we can evaluate the cost of $F$ by the expected cost of the cheapest randomization that generates it, resulting in a indirect cost function,
+Thus, we can evaluate the cost of $F$ by the expected cost of the cheapest randomization that generates it, resulting in a indirect cost function, $C:\Signals\rightarrow\mathbb{R}_{+}$.
 We follow \citet{ravid2020learning} and state our assumptions directly in terms of this $C$.
-We assume $C$ is continuous, affine, and strictly increasing in informativeness; that is, $C\left(F\right)>C\left(F'\right)$ whenever $F$ is a strict mean-preserving of $F'$.
-In the online appendix, \footnote{As these results are more technical, all other proofs in Sections \ref{section:Model} and \ref{section:F-ICC} are contained in the online appendix as well.} we prove these properties imply the existence of some continuous, strictly convex function $c:\Theta\rightarrow\mathbb{R}_{+}$ such that
+We assume $C$ is continuous, affine,\footnote{Some readers may be interested in deriving these properties from a more primitive object, such as cost function defined over the distribution of the agent's posterior belief.
+To do so, one can assume the cost of a distribution over posteriors is posterior separable \citep{caplin2021ationally}, with a divergence function that depends only on posterior's mean. \cite{mensch2023posterior} provides a revealed preference characterization of such cost functions.} and strictly increasing in informativeness; that is, $C\left(F\right)>C\left(F'\right)$ whenever $F$ is a strict mean-preserving spread of $F'$.
+In the online appendix, we prove these properties imply the existence of some continuous, strictly convex function $c:\Theta\rightarrow\mathbb{R}_{+}$ such that

-Moreover, we show it is without loss for $\icost$ to attain its minimum at $\theta_0$.
-In addition, we require $c$ to be a twice continuously differentiable function with a strictly positive second derivative that admits infinite slope at the boundaries; that is, \footnote{As we note in the discussion section, one can replace this assumption by requiring $\icost$ to have sufficiently steep slopes at the boundaries.}